-Check with the teacher in charge for the program which is not specifically scheduled.
+Check with the instructor in charge for the program when the date and time are not specifically announced.

 One of the goals of the course is to foster dental health professionals who can appropriately deal with the change of trend and environment in dentistry, analyze and solve environmental, social and economic problems related to oral health, and practice and develop oral health promotion at individual and community levels.
 Specific topics include prevention of oral diseases, clinical practices of dental public health, basic principles and methods of oral epidemiology, social aspect of oral diseases, primary health care and health promotion in various settings, and oral health promotion within the context of health care and education system.
 Another goal is to teach and discuss oral health issues and problems in the world.
 The topics include comparison of oral health care services, oral health status, and dental education in various countries from a global perspective.
 The principles and methods for international cooperative activities in the field of dentistry are also introduced.